Red Wine Aging Chart (Best Practices)

 Here is a short list of red wines that are known to age well:

-• Cabernet Sauvignon Cabernet is highly variable because there are a wide range of quality levels and regions.
+• Cabernet Sauvignon: Cabernet is highly variable because there is a wide range of quality levels and regions.
 Look for wines with deep color, moderately low pH (e.g. higher acidity), balanced alcohol levels, and noticeable tannins.

-• Monastrell (aka Mourvèdre) has extremely high tannin and color.
-In the Bandol region of Provence, this grape doesn’t usually come around in exceptional taste until after at least 10 years of aging.
+• Monastrell (aka Mourvèdre): This grape has extremely high tannin and color.
+In the Bandol region of Provence, it can take around ten years of age to come around to its exceptional taste.
 Expect rich, peppery, rustic flavors.

-• Nebbiolo The regions of Barolo and Barbaresco are burned in collectors’ brains as the places to look for age-worthy wine.
+• Nebbiolo: The regions of Barolo and Barbaresco are burned in collectors’ brains as the places to look for age-worthy wine.
 Why?
-Nebbiolo produces wines with incredibly high tannin that softens and seems to sweeten over time.
+Nebbiolo produces wines with incredibly high tannins that soften and seem to sweeten over time.

 Exceptions to The Rule